 Optimize your vitamin D levels by spending time on the sun, eating vitamin D-rich foods, including fatty fish, beef liver, and egg yolk, and taking vitamin D supplements.

 Optimize B Vitamin Levels

-Vitamin B12, folate, and other B vitamins are critical for cerebrovascular disease prevention.
+Vitamin B12, folate, and other B vitamins are important for good circulation and cerebrovascular health.
 Eat plenty of foods that are rich in vitamin B, including leafy greens, avocados, lentils, eggs, nuts, and seeds.
-Take a daily vitamin B supplement.
-I recommend B Strong because it absorbs well and includes every B vitamin that your body needs to thrive.

 Use Magnesium Daily